Jack4Code/temporal-crm-ingestor/README.md

 ## 🔧 What It Does

-- Accepts webhooks from Zoho Forms or Surveys
+- Accepts webhooks from Zoho Forms
 - Parses and transforms submissions into CRM-friendly formats
 - Uses Temporal to orchestrate the creation of:
-  - Uses Temporal to orchestrate the creation of one or more CRM records per submission
+  - Creation of one or more CRM records per form submission
   - Designed to support complex workflows involving multiple related entities (e.g., Leads, Contacts, Accounts)
   - Prevents partial writes by ensuring all steps succeed or the entire workflow retries
 - Handles failures, retries, and queue latency gracefully